What's on this page?

 As I mentioned above, the more I speak to teachers and educators about their career change goals, the better my understanding is of why they want to pivot to a new career.

 Note: I don’t want to be too negative about teaching as a career.
-Teachers are a vital part our society, and there are many brilliant educators out there who enjoy teaching as a life-long vocation.
+Teachers are a vital part of our society, and there are many brilliant educators out there who enjoy teaching as a life-long vocation.
 That said, there do seem to be some common themes among those who decide to find a new career after spending some years in a teaching role.

 The most common reasons from my experience include: